 Aloha and welcome to episode number 31 — the LAUNCH framework, 30 points of action readiness built into the Exit Ratio 360 system.

 You can pass every readiness test in the book and still never actually start — because wanting to sell and being willing to do all the work necessary are two completely different commitments.
-LAUNCH stands for Leverage, Action, Capacity, Urgency, Now-cost, Competitive window, and Hesitation pattern.
-Action readiness is not motivation.
-It is measurable capacity across commitment, clarity, bandwidth, and your decision to move forward.
-If any of those four are missing, your exit prep stalls — and you lose time you cannot get back.
+If any of the four dimensions — commitment, clarity, bandwidth, decision — are missing, your exit prep stalls and you lose time you cannot get back.

-You do have a launch window.
-You have a window of opportunity to make moves, to get the maximum multiple, and you want optionality.
 Buyers evaluate momentum.
 They look and say: when did you start preparing and how much progress have you made?
-If the answer is we’ve been thinking about it for 18 months — that’s not prep, that’s conversation.
-It’s hesitation.
-Buyers see it as a signal that you’re not really ready.
-If you have a salesperson or account executive who will work the deal for you, they’ll leave the meeting and say: they’re not ready.
-They’ll move you down on their list.
+If the answer is we have been thinking about it for 18 months — that is not prep, that is conversation.
+It is hesitation.
+Buyers see it as a signal that you are not really ready.
+They will move you down on their list.

-Self test: open your calendar for the last 30 days and count the hours you had specifically blocked off for exit prep work — not running the business, not client meetings, but documentation, system building, leadership development, financial cleanup.
-If it’s under 10 hours for the whole month, your LAUNCH score is telling you something you need to hear.
-This week: pick one of the three launch dimensions — commitment, capacity, or clarity — whichever scored lowest in your gut right now.
-Take one concrete action in that dimension.
-Block four hours.
-It’s your business.
-You’ve put in all the work.
+Self test: open your calendar for the last 30 days and count the hours you had specifically blocked off for exit prep work — not running the business, but documentation, system building, leadership development, financial cleanup.
+If it is under 10 hours for the whole month, your LAUNCH score is telling you something you need to hear.
+Block four hours this week.
+Take one concrete action in your lowest-scoring launch dimension.
+It is your business.
 You deserve the biggest multiple you can get — and that starts with launching.
 Aloha and Mahalo.